oikawamomo/ZJR2023/README.md

 # ZJR2023
-The code for "Task-Specific Data Augment for Zero-shot and Few-shot Stance Detection"
+The code for "Task-Specific Data Augmentation for Zero-shot and Few-shot Stance Detection"